Learning to Steer Markovian Agents under Model Uncertainty: Learning (Approximately) Optimal Steering Strategy

 We conclude this section by highlighting the computational tractability of \texttt{FETE}.
 Note that when computing $\psi^{\Exploit}$, we treat $f_{\MLE}$ as the true model, so an history-independent $\psi^{\Exploit}$ is enough.
 Therefore, the only part where we need to learn a history-dependent strategy is in the exploration stage, and the maximal history length is at most $\tilde{T}$, which can be much smaller than $T$.
-Moreover, in some cases, it is already enough to just learn a history-independent $\psi^\Explore$ to do the exploration (for example, the model class in Example~\ref{example:one_step_diff}).
+Moreover, in some cases, it is already enough to just learn a history-independent $\psi^\Explore$ to do the exploration (for example, the model class in Example~\ref{example:one_step_diff}). \textbf{Comparison with \citet{canyakmaz2024steering}}\quad Both SIAR-MPC in \citet{canyakmaz2024steering} and our FETE (Procedure~\ref{procedure:large_model_set}) adopt a first-explore-then-exploit structure.
+We examine the differences between two algorihms from two aspects: exploration strategy and model estimation strategy.
+Regarding exploration strategy, SIAR-MPC uses noise-based random exploration, whereas we adopt a more strategic approach, which uses the identification success rate as a signal to learn the exploration policy.
+Empirical results in Sec.~\ref{sec:experiments_unknown} demonstrate the higher efficiency of our methods.
+In terms of model estimation strategy, SIAR-MPC estimates the hidden model by solving a constrained regression problem (Eq.
+(8) in \citet{canyakmaz2024steering}), while we solve a MLE objective.
+In principle, our MLE objective is more general and can recover the regression problem in SIAR-MPC if choosing $\mathcal{F}$ to be the function class including Gaussian noise perturbed dynamics with side-information constraints introduced in \citet{canyakmaz2024steering}.